beto-mn/beto-mn-platform/infra/README.md

-# Terraform Infrastructure - Beto Najera Portfolio
+# Terraform Infrastructure - Beto Miron Najera Portfolio

 This directory contains the complete Infrastructure as Code (IaC) for a personal portfolio website with contact form API, hosted on AWS using CloudFront CDN.